Equinox (1993 video game)

 Equinox (Note: Known in Japan as Solstice II (ソルスティスII).) is an action adventure puzzle video game developed by Software Creations and published by Sony Imagesoft for the Super NES.
 A sequel to Solstice (1990) for the Nintendo Entertainment System, Equinox depicts Glendaal saving his father Shadax, the previous game's playable character, from the imprisonment of Sonia, Shadax's apprentice.
 The player acts as Glendaal, exploring 458 rooms in eight underground dungeons.
 The player collects 12 blue orb tokens while solving puzzles, killing enemies, collecting keys, navigating platforms and blocks, and battling bosses.
 It continues Solstices isometric puzzle game style, with a greater emphasis on action adventure and the Mode 7 overworld map.

 Development of Equinox lasted from 1990 to 1993 and beyond the game's completion, due to difficulty running the graphics on all minor variations of SNES consoles.
 Brothers Ste and John Pickford were responsible for the programming, design, and visuals, and Solstice composer Tim Follin returned to work on the music with his brother Geoff.
-The game was released in February 1993 in North America, in November in Japan, in January 1994 in Australia, and in March in Europe.
+The game was released in November 1993 in Japan, in January 1994 in Australia, and in March in North America and Europe.
 It was critically acclaimed for its graphics, sound, atmosphere, gameplay, potential lifespan, and for the extremely high challenge level of its puzzles.
 The isometric perspective however, garnered a more mixed response.
 Some critics found it an intentional puzzle design aspect, and some dismissed it as a technical flaw, while others said the puzzles created from it were cheap.

 Gameplay

-Glendaal in a dungeon room attacking ghosts, with two collectable tokens on a pile of wooden log platforms.
+Glendaal in a Galedonia room attacking ghosts, with two collectable tokens on a pile of wooden log platforms.
 Equinox has the isometric arcade adventure style of Solstice.

 Similar to its predecessor, Solstice (1990), Equinox is an isometric arcade adventure puzzle video game featuring elements of platform and RPG, such as using a menu screen to swap items and weapons.
 The game has a greater emphasis on action and adventure than its predecessor.
 The player acts as Glendaal, who traverses through eight dungeons to rescue his father Shadax from the imprisonment of Sonia, Shadax's apprentice.
-The dungeons traversed are Glendaal's home Galadonia, the forest kingdom south of Galadonia named Tori, a desert with ancient remains east of Galadonia named Deesa, the underwater Athena, the swampy Quagmire, a sea-surrounded kingdom with a large tomb named Afralona, the Ice Palace, and Sonia's resting place of Death Island.
+The dungeons traversed are Glendaal's home Galadonia, the forest kingdom south of Galadonia named Tori, a desert with ancient remains east of Galadonia named Deesa, the underwater Athena, the swampy Quagmire, a sea-surrounded kingdom with a large tomb named Afralona, a pirate ship, and Sonia's resting place the Ice Palace of Death Island.

 From smoke-puffing huts on the overworld, Glendaal enters the dungeons which contain an increasing number of rooms.
 The first has 16 rooms, the second 34, third 45, fourth 47, fifth 63, sixth 75, seventh 71, and the last 107.
 There are 458 rooms in total, much more than Solstice.
 Many of the rooms are barred by coloured doors that must be unlocked with matching keys, except red herring keys.
 Apples provide extra lives, and progress can be saved by simply exiting a dungeon.